ultraleap/TouchFreeWebTooling/api/touchfree.api.md

 // @public
 interface TrackingStateResponse {
-    // Warning: (ae-incompatible-release-tags) The symbol "allowImages" is marked as @public, but its signature references "SuccessWrapper" which is marked as @internal
-    // Warning: (ae-incompatible-release-tags) The symbol "allowImages" is marked as @public, but its signature references "SuccessWrapper" which is marked as @internal
     allowImages: SuccessWrapper<boolean> | null;
-    // Warning: (ae-incompatible-release-tags) The symbol "analyticsEnabled" is marked as @public, but its signature references "SuccessWrapper" which is marked as @internal
-    // Warning: (ae-incompatible-release-tags) The symbol "analyticsEnabled" is marked as @public, but its signature references "SuccessWrapper" which is marked as @internal
     analyticsEnabled: SuccessWrapper<boolean> | null;
-    // Warning: (ae-incompatible-release-tags) The symbol "cameraReversed" is marked as @public, but its signature references "SuccessWrapper" which is marked as @internal
-    // Warning: (ae-incompatible-release-tags) The symbol "cameraReversed" is marked as @public, but its signature references "SuccessWrapper" which is marked as @internal
     cameraReversed: SuccessWrapper<boolean> | null;
-    // Warning: (ae-incompatible-release-tags) The symbol "mask" is marked as @public, but its signature references "SuccessWrapper" which is marked as @internal
-    // Warning: (ae-incompatible-release-tags) The symbol "mask" is marked as @public, but its signature references "SuccessWrapper" which is marked as @internal
     mask: SuccessWrapper<Mask> | null;
     requestID: string;
 }